IngotGG/iron/README.md

 Iron is a simple yet powerful JDBC Wrapper used by [ingot.gg](https://ingot.gg) backend services to interact with our SQL Databases.

+Feel free to read the [Contribution Guide](https://github.com/IngotGG/iron/blob/master/CONTRIBUTING.md) to learn how to contribute to Iron or report issues.

 ## Importing

+Tags & Releases can be found on our [Jitpack](https://jitpack.io/#gg.ingot/iron).

 ### Gradle